Search by Keyword

 Considerable time was first spent working out an arrangement for and recording rhythm tracks for “And Your Bird Can Sing.”
 They decided to go with a Byrds-like sound with George using his 1965 Rickenbacker 360/12-string guitar during the rhythm track along with John on electric rhythm guitar and Ringo on drums.
 The second take was deemed best (John’s voice at the end is heard saying “That was it, wasn’t it?) and was subject to various overdubs.

 The overdubs included harmony lead guitar passages in the instrumental section and conclusion of the song.
 “I think it was Paul and me, or maybe John and me, playing in harmony,” George recalls in 1987, “quite a complicated little line that goes through the middle-eight.”
-Given Paul’s abilities on guitar and his occasional role as lead guitarist on Beatles songs that stretch back to 1964 (see “She’s A Woman”), most sources agree in assuming it was Paul that filled this role.
-Overdubs also include tambourine, Paul’s excellent bass work, and various vocals.
+Given Paul’s abilities on guitar and his occasional role as lead guitarist on Beatles songs, most sources agree in assuming it was Paul that played lead guitar with George on this overdub.
+Also recorded at this point was a tambourine overdub, Paul’s excellent bass work, and various vocals.

 John first sang lead vocals as an overdub and then John and Paul added a vocal harmony track with Paul harmonizing throughout the entire verses.
 One of these harmony vocal attempts, which was preserved on a separate track, reveal John and Paul getting an acute case of the giggles.
 On the lead vocal track, just before he began singing, John made a “munching” sound with his mouth which put them both in hysterics throughout the harmony overdub even though they did try to regain composure at some points.
 John sings the first line of the second bridge as “when your bike is broken” instead of “bird is broken” as heard on the lead vocal track and, to end this obviously faulted overdub that couldn’t be used, finished it off with purposely off-key whistling during what would have been the fade-out of the song.
 The next attempt at overdubbing these harmonies was recorded on a different track to preserve this humorous take for posterity, which can now be heard on the 1996 release “Anthology 2.”